mcw-rcc/mcw-rcc.github.io/docs/secure-computing/workflow.md

 Restricted source data must be encrypted, and remain encrypted when stored in the project's `/group` directory.
 Source data may only be decrypted after it is copied to the project's `/scratch` directory, and only as needed for analysis.

-Please note that many restricted datasets will be delivered to you in an encrypted format, such as dbGaP data.
+Please note that many restricted datasets will be delivered to you in an encrypted format.
 Some genomics software can work directly with these encrypted files.
 However, there are a variety of encryption programs available if needed.

 Please contact {{ support_email }} with questions.